-The KeyChain class allows apps to use the system credential storage for private keys and certificate chains.
+Android 4.0 introduced the KeyChain class to allow apps to use the system credential storage for private keys and certificate chains.
 KeyChain is often used by Chrome, Virtual Private Network (VPN) apps, and many enterprise apps to access keys imported by the user or by the mobile device management app.

-While KeyStore is for non-shareable app-specific keys, KeyChain is for keys meant to be shared across profiles.
-For example, the mobile device management agent can import a key that Chrome will use for an enterprise website.
+Whereas the KeyStore is for non-shareable app-specific keys, KeyChain is for keys that are meant to be shared across profiles.
+For example, your mobile device management agent can import a key that Chrome will use for an enterprise website.